-BASEL III- PILLAR 3 DISCLOSURES FOR THE YEAR ENDED MARCH 31, 2020
+BASEL III- PILLAR 3 DISCLOSURES FOR THE YEAR ENDED MARCH 31, 2021

-The RBI guideline on 'Basel III Capital Regulation' was issued on May 2, 2012 for implementation in India in phases with effect from April 1, 2013 and to be fully implemented by September 30, 2020.
+The RBI guideline on 'Basel III Capital Regulation' was issued on May 2, 2012 for implementation in India in phases with effect from April 1, 2013 and to be fully implemented as on October 1, 2021.
 United Overseas Bank Ltd, Mumbai Branch is subject to the RBI Master Circular on Basel-III Capital Regulations, July, 2015 and amendments thereto issued on time to time basis by RBI.
 The Basel III framework consists of three-mutually reinforcing pillars:

-- · Pillar 1 Minimum capital requirements for credit risk, market risk and operational risk - Pillar 2 Supervisory review of capital adequacy - Pillar 3 Market discipline
+- Pillar 1 Minimum capital requirements for credit risk, market risk and operational risk - Pillar 2 Supervisory review of capital adequacy - Pillar 3 Market discipline